Bible translations into Czech

 After the year 1620 the publication of non-Catholic Bibles in Bohemia and Moravia ceased, and efforts were made to prepare Bibles for the Catholics.
 After some fruitless beginnings the work was entrusted to certain Jesuits, who took the Venice edition of 1506 as the basis, but relied greatly, especially for the Old Testament, on the Brethren's Bible.
 Between 1677 and 1715 the so-called St. Wenceslaus Bible was published at the expense of a society founded in honor of the saint.
 A new edition appeared at Prague 1769–71.
 A thoroughly revised edition, using the text of the Brethren's Bible, was published in 1778–80.
 Still more dependent on the Brethren's Bible was Prochaska's New Testament (Prague, 1786), and his edition of the whole Bible (1804).
 Editions of Prochaska's text, slightly amended, were issued in 1851 and 1857.
 The Bible edited by Besdka (Prague, 1860) gives the text of the Brethren's Bible with slight changes.
 G. Palkovi translated the Bible from the Vulgate into Slovak (2 parts, Gran, 1829).

 The first translation of the whole Bible into Czech, based on the Latin Vulgate, was done in 1360.
 The Bible is called the "Bible of Dresden".
 This manuscript was lost during World War I. Many other translations followed this Bible of Dresden, and from the linguistic point of view they can be divided in four different redactions.
 The last one was finally printed.
 One of the lesser known Czech bibles is the Bible Padeřova, whose only extant manuscript (kept today at the Austrian National Library under the signature Biblia Bohemica, saec.
 XV) was probably copied in the period 1431-1435 by order of the Taborite hetman Filip of Padeřov (Czech Filip z Padeřova).
 Historian Viktor Kubík has analyzed the illumination of the Bible Padeřova in a recent work of his.

 The first printed Czech New Testament is the "New Testament of Dlabač", printed in 1487.
 The first printed complete Bible is the "Bible of Prague" from 1488.
 Another Czech Bible printed before the year 1501 is the "Bible of Kutná Hora", printed in 1489.
 All these texts were translated from the Vulgate.

 The first translation from the original languages into Czech was the Bible of Kralice, first published in years 1579–1593.
 The translation was done by the Unity of the Brethren.
 The third edition from 1613 is considered classical and is one of the most used Czech Bible translations.

-Jehovah's Witnesses have translated their New World Translation of the Holy Scriptures into Czech.